Transferring designs to fabric

 Stencils are great for repeat patterns and for mixing and matching for a unique style.
 You can also use just parts of a stencil to create a unique design.
 Tracing stencils works best on medium-weight fabrics such as cotton, lightweight denim, silk, linen, rayon and various synthetic blends.
 To use a stencil, position it on the right side of fabric and secure in place using tape.
 Use your preferred marking tool to trace the design following the cut-out areas of the stencil.
 If the fabric has any stretch to it, you may find it easier to make small dots with the along the cutout lines, rather than drawing a solid line.

 There are also many other techniques that have been developed using computer printers, special papers and other interesting tools.
 There’s always something new being developed so the next time you’re in your local quilt or craft shop ask them what’s new!
-Many times when I’m doing hand embroidery I just make the pattern up as I go, but for my Sashiko project in a couple days I’m definitely going to be using one of these 4 ways to transfer embroidery designs to fabric.
+Many times when I’m doing hand embroidery I just make the pattern up as I go, but for my Sashiko project in a couple of days I’m definitely going to be using one of these 4 ways to transfer embroidery designs to fabric.

 Join me tomorrow as we continue our stitching fun with WonderFil’s Eleganza threads.